ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

     content:
       -
         type: text
-        text: "So, let's dig deeper into how UX designers can don their superhero capes and save this burning world."
+        text: "So, let's dig deeper into how UX designers can don their superhero capes to help save this burning world."
   -
     type: paragraph
     content: